rphillipswalters/May-2026-Mental-Health-Awareness-Month-/Social_README.md

 Rather than viewing mental health solely through the lens of illness, this project considers how broader social circumstances may influence wellbeing, support-seeking behaviour, and crisis outcomes.
 The findings aim to contribute to a wider discussion on mental health inequalities and the role that social factors may play in shaping mental health experiences.

+## Data obtained:
+Although it was not possible to obtain all of the data required to answer the original research question, analyses were completed where sufficient and comparable data were available.
+Population-adjusted measures and visualisations were created to explore meaningful patterns within the available evidence.

+Rather than forcing conclusions from incomplete data, only analyses supported by robust and comparable datasets were included.
+The remaining elements of the framework have been retained as areas for future investigation should suitable data become available.

 ## Further Research & Limitations : Social Stratification and Mental Health Inequalities

 A proposed section of this project aimed to explore whether mental health pressures are experienced equally across different demographic groups in England.